shafakhat/CS403PC-Operating-Systems/README.md

 # Description:
 This course introduces key operating system concepts such as processes, threads, scheduling, synchronization, memory management, and file I/O subsystems.
 It covers Unix commands and system calls for process management, interprocess communication, and I/O. Students will gain hands-on experience in managing and interacting with Unix systems.
 # Prerequisites:
-1. A course on “Computer Programming and Data Structures”.
+1. A course on “Computer Programming and Data Structures”.1.
+Operating Systems- Internals and Design Principles, William Stallings, Fifth Edition–2005, Pearson Education/PHI
+2. OperatingSystem A Design Approach- Crowley, TMH.
+3. Modern Operating Systems, Andrew S. Tanenbaum 2nd edition, Pearson/PHI
+4. UNIX programming environment, Kernighan and Pike, PHI/ Pearson Education
+5. UNIX Internals -The New Frontiers, U. Vahalia, Pearson Education.
 2. A course on “Computer Organization and Architecture”.

 # Course Objectives: